What is a Hydraulic Valve?

 Hydraulic valves come in a variety of designs and configurations, each serving specific functions within a hydraulic system.
 Some common types of hydraulic valves include:

-Flow Control Valves: Flow control valves manage the rate of fluid flow within hydraulic systems to control the speed and movement of actuators.
-These valves include throttle valves, flow control valves, and check valves, which regulate flow rates, and direction, and prevent reverse flow, respectively.
+- ● Flow Control Valves: Flow control valves manage the rate of fluid flow within hydraulic systems to control the speed and movement of actuators.
+These valves include throttle valves, flow control valves, and check valves, which regulate flow rates, direction, and prevent reverse flow, respectively.

 Hydraulic valves find applications across a wide range of industries and sectors, including: